-Green Roads for All There are an estimated 350,000 miles of highway in England and Wales.
+Green Roads for All

+There are an estimated 350,000 miles of highway in England and Wales.
 Roughly 38% is public path or restricted byway and off-limits to public motor traffic, the remaining highways are nearly all tarmac - black roads.

 Between the public paths, restricted byways and black roads are around 6,000 miles (1.7%) of Green Roads that are available for the public to enjoy by any responsible means of travel, including motorcycling.

 The Green Road Network provides unique public access to the countryside unlike any other, and yet it is not celebrated or recognised for the special asset that it is.
 Instead it has been depleted over decades instead of improved for the benefit of the public access.

 By contrast, the number of traffic-free routes are expanding significantly with over 130,000 miles now available.

+The network is paramount to my mental health and wellbeing.
+To be able to get out into the countryside with a group of like-minded people means everything

+Fern, Cambridgeshire

 What are Green Roads?

 There is a wide variety of terms used to describe an unsealed road which leads to confusion in the minds of the public.
 Byway Open to All Traffic (BOAT), Unclassified County Road (UCR), Other Route with Public Access (ORPA), White Road, Unsealed Unclassified Road (UUR), Unmetalled Road and Green Lane.

 The Trail Riders Fellowship (TRF) preferred term is Green Road to unify this confusing array of terms and provide clarity to the public as to the status of the route.

 Freedom to explore and to escape.